br0ast/ACDH-2020/doc/report/documentation.md

 ### How to run the tool

 The visualization, built using a set of Javascript libraries, can be accessed via a standard web browser through [this link](https://github.com/br0ast/ACDH-2020/blob/master/project/index.html).
-Further information on how to reproduce the datasets developed in this study please refer to the scripts [in this folder](https://github.com/br0ast/ACDH-2020/tree/master/src/script), which are commented step by step.
+For further information on how to reproduce the datasets developed in this study please refer directly to the scripts [in this folder](https://github.com/br0ast/ACDH-2020/tree/master/src/script), which are commented step by step.

 ### Limitations and suggestions for future work